 How we make Prayer flag:

-The crafts of Making making Tibetan prayer flags have changed along with the changes in technologies.
-Initially, Tibetan writes the prayer flags by the hand of the colour clothes.
-Later with the introduction of wooden block printing.
-For many centuries, we print the prayer flags using the woodblock printing for more accuracy and durability.
+The craft of making Tibetan prayer flags has evolved along with technological advancements.
+Initially, Tibetan monks wrote the prayer flags by hand using colored cloth.
+Later, with the introduction of wooden block printing.
+For many centuries, we have printed prayer flags using woodblock printing for more accuracy and durability.

-The method of making Prayer flag using the wooden block is still a most preferred for its durability after posting it.
-But with the new development of easy screen printing, many of us often used Prayer flags printed using screen printing.
+The method of making a Prayer flag using a wooden block is still most preferred due to its durability after posting.
+However, with the advancement of easy screen printing, many of us often use prayer flags printed using this method.

-After each flag is print, we will stitch together on a nylon rope for longevity.
-The order of the prayer flag is; first the blue, white, red, green and yellow.
+After each flag is printed, we will stitch it together on a nylon rope for longevity.
+The order of the prayer flags is: first, blue, then white, red, green, and yellow.

 Hanging Prayer Flags: Customs and Beliefs - Nurturing a Tradition